Last updated on September 9th, 2022 at 04:58 am

 When using your anemometer to measure wind speed, you should hold the anemometer at arm’s length when taking a reading.

-It would be best if you also tried to take readings in open areas away from buildings or trees.
+It would be best if you also tried to take readings with the wind speed meter in open areas away from buildings or trees.

 Finally, be sure to check the calibration of your anemometer.